GameTuner/.github/profile/README.md

 GameTuner is built on top of Snowplow Open Source data pipeline.
 It contains next components:

+- [GameTuner Terraform GCP][gametuner-terraform-gcp] - a set of terraform environments and modules to create and manage GCP resources for GameTuner project.
 - [GameTuner Unity SDK][gametuner-unity-sdk] - a Unity SDK that collects events from mobile games and sends them to the pipeline.
 - [GameTuner Collector][gametuner-collector] - a collector application that collects events from tracker and sends them to the pipeline.
 - [GameTuner Enricher][gametuner-enricher] - an enricher application that enriches events with additional data and sends them to the pipeline.